First Responders Addiction Treatment Centers (FRAT)

 First Responders Addiction Treatment Centers like the FRAT program at Livengrin, help first responders return to a sober life.

-The First Responders Addiction Treatment (FRAT) program at Livengrin, founded in 2002, is a unique specialty program that is run by First Responders for First Responders: law enforcement, fire, EMS, corrections, and military personnel (veterans, reservists, active duty).
+Founded in 2002, FRAT is a unique amongst First Responders Addiction Treatment Centers.
+It is run by First Responders for First Responders: law enforcement, fire, EMS, corrections, and military personnel (veterans, reservists, active duty).
 Since its inception, FRAT has treated over 1,000 First Responders and military veterans on our private 44-acre campus.

 - Run by first responders who understand the unique challenges of your career

 - Peer assistance program for mentorship and guidance